What is Intuition?

 intuition

 Intuition and rational thought are two distinct but complementary thought processes.
 Intuition operates on a higher level of consciousness compared to gut feelings, allowing for informed choices rather than just survival instincts.
-It often functions as a rapid response based on past experiences, providing quick insights that may be overlooked by deliberate analysis.
+It often functions as a rapid response based on previous experiences, providing quick insights that may be overlooked by deliberate analysis.

 While rational thought relies on systematic analysis and logic, it is crucial for structured decision environments.
 However, in complex or unclear situations, intuition shines by offering quick insights that data-driven analysis may miss.
 Recognizing the strengths of both approaches can enhance our ability to make well-rounded decisions.

-Difference between psychological and spiritual intuition
+Difference between Psychological and Spiritual intuition

-Psychological intuition derives from cognitive processing and past experiences, allowing for pattern recognition and decision-making based primarily on intellect.
+Psychological intuition derives from cognitive processing and previous experiences, allowing for pattern recognition and decision-making based primarily on intellect.
 It involves reasoning based on past experiences and knowledge, making educated guesses grounded in logical deductions and evidence through psychological inquiry.

 Difference between Intuition and Instinct